tigefa4u/gitlabhq/doc/install/aws/index.md

 On the EC2 dashboard, look for Load Balancer on the left column:

 1. Click the **Create Load Balancer** button.
-   1. Choose the Application Load Balancer.
+   1. Choose the Classic Load Balancer.
-   1. Give it a name (`gitlab-loadbalancer`) and set the scheme to "internet-facing".
+   1. Give it a name (`gitlab-loadbalancer`).
    1. In the "Listeners" section, make sure it has HTTP and HTTPS.
-   1. In the "Availability Zones" section, select the `gitlab-vpc` we have created and associate the **public subnets**.
+   1. In the "Create LB Inside" section, select the `gitlab-vpc` we have created and associate the **public subnets**.
+1. In the "Security Groups" section, create a new one by giving it a name (`gitlab-loadbalancer-sec-group`) and allow both HTTP ad HTTPS traffic from anywhere (`0.0.0.0/0, ::/0`).
 1. Click **Configure Security Settings** to go to the next section to select the TLS certificate.
 When done, go to the next step.
-1. In the "Security Groups" section, create a new one by giving it a name (`gitlab-loadbalancer-sec-group`) and allow both HTTP ad HTTPS traffic from anywhere (`0.0.0.0/0, ::/0`).
-1. In the next step, configure the routing and select an existing target group (`gitlab-public`).
-The Load Balancer Health will allow us to indicate where to ping and what makes up a healthy or unhealthy instance.
+1. Click **Configure Health Check** to go to the next section.
+Use Ping Protocol: HTTP, and Ping Path "/explore"
-1. Leave the "Register Targets" section as is, and finally review the settings and create the ELB.
+1. Click **Add EC2 Instances** Leave the "Register Targets" section as is, and finally review the settings and create the ELB.

 After the Load Balancer is up and running, you can revisit your Security